 - Touch the flag to get a service in English or another language if you want, Italian is the default; and wait a few moments.

 - Touch on the destination if it is displayed as an option, or touch for other stations - then touch on the letters on a keyboard until your destination is displayed; then confirm

 - The next few trains will be displayed with their times and prices - on FS lines this will include the more expensive Freccia and Intercity trains, so be careful to select the right category; touch the train you want (NB you will be warned if the selected train is subject to any delay, which is useful)

 - A screen comes up asking for how many adults and how many children; touch the + sign to increase the number shown - just touch it once and wait for the figure to change, this often takes a few seconds; then confirm

 - Your order is confirmed (sometimes you get a warning that there are some restrictions on ticket use, a warning that the train is late etc, just touch on OK to these) and then you are asked if you are paying by credit card - confirm (there is sometimes no cash option anyway) and look at the little screen on the credit card extension on the right hand side of the main machine

 - Wait for an instruction on the screen to insert your card; enter the pin in the usual way, then extract your card - the machine will be shouting at you throughout this process

-- Alternatively, increasing numbers of machines have a contactless option on the main machine front, so you can just present your card there; if you do this wait several moments while everything seems to freeze, but it usually works OK, and if it is not working you will be instructed to insert your card instead
+- Alternatively, increasing numbers of machines have a contactless option on the main machine front, so you can just present your card there; if you do this wait several moments while everything seems to freeze, you can check that things are happening by looking at the small screen on the credit card extension which will say that the transcation is in progress - if contactless is not working you will need to insert the card as described above

 If the sequence does not work out, it is worth starting again once, or using a different machine.
 But if you don't succeed twice, find somewhere to buy tickets or pay on the train.